colinligertwood/notebook/espresso.md

 ## Grooming & Distribution

 This is what you do to settle the coffee into the basket before tamping.
-It's very important to get this right in order to prevent channeling.
-Channeling will over/under extract your coffee at the same time, and it'll taste bad.
+Getting this right can help to reduce channeling and will result in a better brew.
+The idea is to have an even distribution of coffee in the basket before tamping.

 * Lightly groom the coffee into the portafilter to form a very loose puck.
-* Gently bang the filled porta-filter down onto the counter, or into your palm a couple times to settle the coffee down into the basket.
-I do this onto a folded towel on the counter so I don't damage anything.
+* Tapping the bottom of the portafilter to help settle the coffee, or lightly tapping down on the counter can help the coffee to settle.
-* Use a distribution tool to consistently distribute and level the top.
+* Using a distribution tool can help to consistently distribute and level the top.

-## Tamp
+## Tamping
 * Use a palm tamper for consistently level tamps, but don't fret about pressure.
 Press hard enough to fully compress the puck.

-## Ratio & Timing
+## Brew Ratio

 Over-extracted coffee tastes bitter and acrid.
 Under-extracted coffee tastes sour and hollow.
 Your extraction should generally take about 25-35 seconds when targeting a ratio of about 1:2.
 That means for every gram of coffee grounds, you should be yielding about 2 grams of espresso.
 This will ensure that the water is in contact with the coffee long enough to fully extract the coffee.